Cardiovascular Fellowship Rotations & Experience

 Nuclear Cardiology Rotation

-An average of 25-30 nuclear cardiology studies will be performed at St. Bernardines Hospital on a weekly basis.
+An average of 25-30 nuclear cardiology studies will be performed at St. Bernardine Medical Center on a weekly basis.
 The cardiology trainee, in the morning session, will review the patient's chart, investigations, and indications for the nuclear study.
 He/she will explain to each patient the indications and potential complications of the study, and obtain a written informed consent.
 He/she will actively participate in the resting portion of the nuclear study.
 The exercise provocative portion of the nuclear study will be done in the cardiology department starting at noon.
 The cardiology trainee will actively participate in the exercise test, adenosine or Lexiscan nuclear studies.
 After completion of the studies, the cardiology trainee will interpret the nuclear studies and generate a report under the supervision.
 During this rotation there will be specific readings in nuclear cardiology that will be recommended.
-The cardiology trainees will also be encouraged to read the regular ACC (American College of Cardiology) Hot Topics in nuclear cardiology.
+The cardiology trainees will also be encouraged to read the regular American College of Cardiology Hot Topics in nuclear cardiology.

 Cardiac CT and MRI Rotations